Structure Changes for League Play for 2025-2026 Season

 • Evaluators are not given players’ names; are encouraged not to share opinions; and are not provided with the other evaluators’ scores.

-• Major discrepancies between evaluators are rare; however, if this occurs, it will be investigated and, if needed, a player’s history may be used and/or feedback from the Technical Director will be taken into account.
+• Major discrepancies between evaluators are rare; however, if this occurs, it will be investigated and, if needed, a player’s history may be used and/or feedback from the Evaluation Coordinator will be taken into account.

-• It is advised to attend all sessions in order to receive a fair and accurate evaluation.
+• Players must attend a minimum 60% of sessions to be considered for a competitive team.
+It is advised to attend all sessions to receive a fair and accurate evaluation.
 Exceptions can be made for uncontrollable situations that can arise.

 INJURED PLAYERS